lambdamikel/LambdaSpeak3/README.md

    - Else, `0` is found.
 No byte is available.
      - Goto 1.

-The protocol seems a bit involved and this is due to the fact that LambdaSpeak 3 only decodes one IO port.
-In order to run this protocol fast enough, a Machine Code program is required on the CPC side.
-BASIC will not be sufficient; the `OUT` and `INP` BASIC commands only act as place holders in the description above.

-The protocol is best understood by looking at the provided example Machine Code programs on the [`LS300.DSK`](cpc/lambda/LS300.dsk) disk:
-- The program `MIDISYNX.BAS` implements a simple MIDI IN CPC Synthesizer.
-MIDI note on/off messages are received via UART RX / MIDI IN, and are being turned into sound, using the CPC's internal AY-3-8912 sound chip.
-The MIDI message is also `echoed` back immediately over the UART TX / MIDI OUT port.
-Hence, this program implements a simple CPC Synthesizer with a "MIDI OUT Soft Thru" feature, illustrating the above protocol and how it can be used for realtime processing of MIDI IN / MIDI OUT messages.
-- The program `MIDISYN.BAS` is identical, but does not echo back over MIDI OUT.
-Hence, it only illustrates real time processing of MIDI IN messages.

-Both programs are written in Z80 MAXAM assembler.
+Again, the protocol is best understood by looking at the provided example MAXAM assembler programs on the [`LS300.DSK`](cpc/lambda/LS300.dsk) disk; the MAXAM assembler / machine code program `MIDISYNX.BAS` is an extension of the CPC MIDI synthesizer discussed above.
+In addition to playing the sounds / notes, it will also use the protocol above to "echo back" the received MIDI IN messages to the TX pin, hence MIDI OUT messages.
+This implements a "soft" MIDI THRU, where the CPC implements the MIDI THRU functionality over the MIDI OUT (TX) port.

 #### I2C Mode